 Spock meanwhile was the half human, half Vulcan Science Officer of the Starship Enterprise.
 He and Captain Kirk had one of the most enduring friendships in all of fiction, with the entire slash fiction subgenre having grown out of it.

 Which is better however?
 Well this time its Star Trek.
 I love the Brig, but Spock takes the lead here as he is just as iconic a character as Captain Kirk himself.
 Everyone knows who Spock is, everyone knows his ears, his cold logical nature and the live long and prosper sign.

 Also I feel that Spock had quite a large impact on television in that not only was he one of the first examples of a supporting character ending up being arguably the most popular with audiences: He also kind of established the trend in sci fi and fantasy series of there being a non human member of the team, who is the odd man out, but in some ways the most useful.

 Whilst the Brig will always be a hero to Doctor Who fans, Spock is one of the most important characters in the history of science fiction.

 Doctor Who 1 Star Trek 1

 Nurse Christine Chapel

-Martha however I think had more to her character than just the unrequited love interest.
-She saved the entire earth from the Master in the season finale also she eventually got over her crush on the Doctor and came back even more badass in Doctor Who series 4 and Torchwood series 2.
-Chapel however never really got over Spock, and though she did help to save the day a few times it was never to the same extent as Martha Jones so Who definitely wins this round.
+Martha however I think had more to her character than just being the unrequited love interest.
+She saved the entire earth from the Master in the season finale, and she eventually got over her crush on the Doctor and came back in Doctor Who series 4 and Torchwood series 2, as a truly strong and independent character.
+Chapel however never really got over Spock, and though she did help to save the day a few times, it was never to the same extent as Martha Jones.

 Doctor Who 2 Star Trek 1